 A significant portion of our customer shipments in any fiscal year relate to orders received and shipped in that fiscal year, generally resulting in low product backlog relative to total shipments at any time.
-However, at the end of 2018, we experienced a backlog due to a slowdown in production linked to a new industry mandated serialization requirement, which we implemented in the fourth quarter.
-As a result, we ended the year with a backlog of approximately \$5.0 million.
-We were able to resolve these production issues prior to year-end and believe we will be able to reduce the backlog in the near future.
+We had no significant backlog as of December 31, 2020 and 2019.
 Historically, our backlog has not been a meaningful indicator of our ability to achieve any particular level of overall revenue or financial performance.